aManNamedTed/arduino/launchPadNoteLib/readme.md

 Why are these note frequencies whole numbers?
     This is because of the Tone() definition by Arduino.
-The frequency variables are defined by unsigned int, which are by definition whole numbers.
+The frequency variables are defined by an unsigned int, which are by definition whole numbers.

 # What next?